-Ultrasound technology works by emitting sound waves to map out an image of the underlying tissues.
+Ultrasound technology uses high frequency sound waves to map out an image of the underlying tissues.
 Ultrasound transducers can perform at different ultrasound frequencies, and there are some benefits to performing ultrasound tests at high frequencies.
-This is often because higher frequencies have shorter wavelengths which can be more easily absorbed by the tissues and don’t need to penetrate as deeply.
+This is because higher frequencies have shorter wavelengths, which can be more easily absorbed by the tissues and don’t need to penetrate as deeply.
 This makes it ideal for superficial tissues and structures in the body versus deeper tissues like musculoskeletal structures.

 How is an Ultrasound Test Performed?

-Ultrasound tests can be performed with different transducers based on your specific testing plan.
-For example, the transducer can be performed externally on the stomach, or internally in the vaginal canal.
-Each method has its benefits and your gynecologist or maternal fetal medicine specialist will instruct you on which method you can expect.
+Ultrasound tests in New York, NY can be performed with different transducers based on your specific testing plan.
+For example, the transducer can be placed externally on the abdomen, or internally in the vaginal canal.
+Each method has its benefits and your OBGYN or maternal fetal medicine specialist will instruct you on which method you can expect.
 Each will come with specific steps to follow, and you’ll receive these before your ultrasound appointment.

 What Types of Ultrasound Tests are Available?

-We’re proud to offer the highest standard of care for high frequency ultrasound imaging in the Manhattan area.
-Our expert team can guide you through your unique testing process and provide fast, accurate results.
-The high frequency ultrasound tests our team can provide include:
+We’re proud to offer the highest standard of care and state of the art ultrasound equipment for imaging in the Manhattan area.
+Our expert staff can guide you through your unique testing process and provide fast, accurate results.
+The ultrasounds our team can provide during appointments include:

 The nuchal translucency test measures the nuchal fold thickness.
 This is an area of tissue at the back of an unborn baby’s neck.
 Measuring this thickness helps assess the risk for Down syndrome and other genetic problems in the baby.

-It’s recommended that all pregnant women have an ultrasound with these principal aims
+It’s recommended that all pregnant women have an ultrasound to achieve these principal aims:

 - To assess the placental position